-This example includes four transactions.
+This example (illustrated on the next page) includes three transactions.
 The control/status word and the live list are both I/O mapped.
-The resulting slots for the I/O mapped data can be found in the configuration data box and a detailed view is available in the slot details box:
+The I/O mapped data is presented in the input and output data box charts.

-- New Trans1: an I/O mapped read/write transaction, reading two bytes and writing two - New_Trans2: an I/O mapped read transaction, reading a total of eight bytes. - New_Trans3: an I/O mapped write transaction, writing 14 bits.
-Notice how it is placed before New Trans1 in the list. - New_Trans4: a not I/O mapped read transaction, reading a total of eight bytes.
-Notice how this transaction is only available from the parameter data box.
+- New\Trans1: an I/O mapped read/write transaction, reading eight bytes and writing 16 bytes. - New\Trans2: an I/O mapped read transaction, reading 12 bytes. - New\Trans3: a not I/O mapped write transaction, writing 6 bytes.
+Note how this transaction is only visible in the parameter data.

 In the parameter data box, all configured data is presented.
-Details for acyclically accessing control/status word, live list, exceptions list and trans-status list, as well as both I/O mapped and not I/O mapped data, are available here.
+Details for acyclically accessing control/status word, live list, exception and transaction status list, as well as both I/O mapped and not I/O mapped data are available here.